ydb-platform/ydb/ydb/docs/en/core/recipes/ydb-cli/benchmarks.md

 {{ ydb-cli }} workload tpcds --path tpcds/s1 run --plan ~/query_plan --include 2 --iterations 5
 ```

-The command allows you to select queries for execution, generate several types of reports, collect execution statistics, etc.
+The command allows you to select queries for execution, generate various types of reports, collect execution statistics, and more.

-For a detailed description, see the relevant sections:
+For a detailed description, see the relevant reference sections:
 [clickbench run](../../reference/ydb-cli/workload-click-bench.md#run)
 [tpch run](../../reference/ydb-cli/workload-tpch.md#run)
 [tpcds run](../../reference/ydb-cli/workload-tpcds.md#run)

-## Cleanup
+## Cleanup {#cleanup}

-After all necessary testing has been performed, the data can be removed from the database.
-This can be done using the `clean` command:
+After all necessary testing has been completed, the benchmark's data can be removed from the database using the `clean` command:

 ```bash
 {{ ydb-cli }} workload clickbench --path clickbench/hits clean